Advanced Placement

 What to Know About AP Credit and Placement and AP Score Sends

-You can earn college credit, advanced placement, or both with your AP Exam scores, depending on the policy of the colleges you’re interested in.
+You can earn college credit or advanced placement, or both with your AP Exam scores, depending on the policy of the colleges you’re interested in.
 Here are the differences:

-• Credit: You can graduate college early and save money on tuition by earning credit through AP Exam scores.
+• Credit: You can graduate college early and save money on tuition by earning credit for qualifying AP scores.
 You need a certain number of credits (usually 120 for a bachelor’s degree), and more colleges than ever before offer credit for your AP scores.

-• Advanced Placement: You can skip certain introductory courses and gain placement in more advanced courses through your AP scores.
+• Advanced placement: You can skip certain introductory courses and gain placement in more advanced courses with qualifying AP scores.

-Some colleges offer you the chance to both earn credit and skip a course (i.e., after gaining advanced placement) with a qualifying AP score.
+Some colleges offer you the chance to earn credit and to skip a course (i.e., after gaining advanced placement) with a qualifying AP score.

 Sending Scores